alizain/squid-sql/README.md

 `ColumnConfig` is another important component of the app, and is the main reason why a Table can contain columns from many different tables.
 The `ColumnConfig` contains everything needed to determine which columns are from which table.
 Because the data-structure is immutable, we can use `_replace()` functions to easily handle `as` queries, as mentioned above.

+Finally, for memory efficiency, we're using references as much as possible.
+We're also using tuples everywhere (including namedtuples), because they're awesome data-structures.
+They're actually one of the reason why I prefer Python to JavaScript!

 At the moment, because this was a 3 hour exercise, we basically join all tables into one mega table before running any `where` or `select` queries.
 What this means is that if you `select` a table with `Table(N)` rows, and another table with `Table(M)` rows, you end up with a table that is `Table(M * N)` rows.
 If you `select` a third table with `Q` rows, you end up with a table that is `Table(M * N * Q)` rows.
 This shortcut makes the current implementation unbelievably straight-forward, but obviously very inefficient.

 Steps to make this implementation more efficient: